 - 1 + ½ cups shredded extra sharp cheddar

 - ¾ cup salsa or diced tomatoes

 - peanut or vegetable oil, for pan-frying

 - about 20 (6-inch) corn or flour tortillas (my family prefers flour)

 - In a large skillet over medium heat brown the ground beef with the onion and garlic, breaking it apart as it cooks.
 Once it is browned drain off the grease.

 - Mix in the taco seasoning with ½ cup water and cook 5 - 6 minutes, stirring often.
 Remove to a large mixing bowl and allow to cool.

 - Mix in the cheese, avocado, salsa and sour cream.

 - If using corn tortillas stack half of them up and wrap in damp paper towels or a damp kitchen towel and microwave until warm and flexible about 1 minute.
 Repeat with the remaining stack when needed.

-- Working with one tortilla at a time spread 1 heaping tablespoon of mixture out like a log on one end.
+- Working with one tortilla at a time spread 1 heaping tablespoon of the mixture out like a log on one end.
 Roll up and set seam side down on a platter.
 Repeat until all the tortillas are filled and rolled.

 - Add enough oil to a large skillet covered with a splatter screen to generously cover the bottom and heat on medium to medium-low heat.
 Cook tortillas in batches, turning to brown each side.
-Remove to a paper-towel lined plate.
+Remove to a paper-towel-lined plate.
 Add additional oil to the pan as needed between batches.

 - Serve with sour cream, salsa or guacamole for dipping.